Nested Automatic Differentiation

 Let's explore this using some questions that were posted on the Julia Discourse forum.

-using ADTypes, Lux, LinearAlgebra, Zygote, ForwardDiff, Random
+using ADTypes, Lux, LinearAlgebra, Zygote, ForwardDiff, Random, StableRNGs

 using ComponentArrays, FiniteDiff